alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-live-animals.markdown

 ---

-Certain animals, including some that are covered by European Union regulations, must have an import licence or authorisation to be imported into Great Britain.
+You must have an import licence or authorisation to import certain animals to Great Britain.

 What you need to do to move or import live animals depends on whether you’re exporting them: